You want to start debating? Good on you! You’re not sure whether you want to start debating? Fair enough, this page is for you as well.

 Second, we prepare amongst each other for debating tournaments, e.g. when we prepped like bosses for the European Championship 2012 at the Mödling Invitational.

 Third, we organise events and have people from all over the world enjoy them, check e.g. what the University of Vermont’s delegation thought about our annual tournament, the Vienna Intervarsity.

 A- Drop By to Debate

 This is your most important step.
 No one ever got good at debating without starting debating in the first place.
 The good news: It’s pretty easy and we really do not bite.
-Just drop by for one of our regular session on Monday or Wednesday (Both in room TC.4.12, WU Campus, 7 p.m.).
+Just drop by for one of our regular session on Monday or Wednesday (Both in room TC.3.14, WU Campus, 7 p.m., In the summer holidays there are different times, check here: Summer Debate Training 2017 ).
 We will give you a short instruction and you can join in!
-Joining in is an even better idea in October.
+Joining us is an even better idea in October.
 Our Road to Pro is specifically tailored for novices and goes throughout October.
-There is a plan that guides you from your first speech to your first tournament (Vienna Freshers’) within 4 weeks.
 So come by and start!